 - 2.1.
 This policy is linked to, and should be read in conjunction with, the following school policies and procedures:

 - SEND Information Report

-- Safeguarding policy
+- Safeguarding Children Policy

-- Accessibility plan
+- Accessibility Plan

 - Access Arrangements Protocol

-- Medical Policy
+- Medical Conditions Policy

-- Behaviour Policy
+- Behaviour and Exclusion Policy

 3. Aims and objectives of provision at Farmor's School